micts/anomaly-detection-robotic-vehicle/README.md

 ```
 python main.py -p <path_to_csv_file>
 ```
-There a few optional input arguments we can specify.
+There are a few optional input arguments we can specify.
 `-lv`, `--lag_variables`,  Create a lag version of two time steps for each variable.
 `-nv`, `--no_verbose`,    No verbose does not print evaluation results.
 `-sr`, `--save_results`,  Save results in a pickle file.